 Students graduating from our doctoral program are prepared for a variety of positions as university-based faculty, researchers, teacher educators, program designers, and school leaders.

-The PhD program in mathematics education is designed to require about four years of study, which consists of a minimum of 72 hours of coursework beyond the bachelor’s degree, participation in a variety of research and teaching internships, and the design and implementation of a dissertation study focused on original research.
+The PhD program in mathematics education is designed to require about four years of study, which consists of a minimum of 72 hours of coursework beyond the bachelor’s degree (this can include Master’s credits transferred in), participation in a variety of research and teaching internships, and the design and implementation of a dissertation study focused on original research.

 A sample plan of study can be found in the MU Mathematics Education Ph.D.
 Program: Faculty and Student Handbook.

 For more information

 For information about the program itself or to talk with a faculty member in mathematics education, please email:

 For information on what materials to submit and how to submit them, please contact the coordinator for graduate studies in the department, Caitlin Rosbach.

 You must meet two sets of minimum qualifications in order to be considered for admission:

 Your application materials will be reviewed by a faculty committee and you will be contacted when a decision is made.
 For priority consideration, please apply by Nov.
 15. However, we accept applications on a rolling basis throughout the spring, and if positions remain in our program, we continue to admit students.